taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Now you defined only the necessary information in the action.
-Nevertheless, if the todo application decides at some point to add incompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
+Now you defined only the necessary payload in the action.
+Nevertheless, if the Todo application decides at some point to add incompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
 However, ultimatively keeping the payload in the action to a minimum is a best practice in Redux.

 ### Action Type